Animal Farm (1954 film): Plot

 Later, farmers jealous of Mr. Whymper's profits attack Animal Farm.
 The animals ambush and repel the farmers at the cost of numerous casualties, while Jones drunkenly blows up the windmill with himself inside.
 The animals are forced to rebuild the windmill, including Boxer, whose injuries and age cause an accident that forces him to retire.
 Napoleon calls a van to take Boxer away, which Benjamin recognises as being from Whymper's glue factory; he and the other animals try to save him, but to no avail.
 Squealer delivers a sham eulogy in which he claims Boxer's last words were to glorify Napoleon.
-The animals see through the propaganda but are driven away by the snarling dogs.
+The animals see through the propaganda but are forced into compliance by the dogs.
 That night, the pigs toast to Boxer's memory with whisky they traded for his life.

 Several years later, Napoleon rules Animal Farm under a cult of personality and has expanded its influence into neighbouring farms owned by pigs who now act almost identically to humans, walking upright on two legs and wearing clothes.
 During one pig ceremony, Benjamin and the animals, now famished after constant harsh labour and rationing, are horrified to learn that the pigs have reduced the Commandments to one single phrase: "All animals are equal, but some animals are more equal than others".
 Benjamin spies on the pigs' dinner party, where Napoleon is congratulated for having the hardest-working and lowest-consuming animals in the country, and the pigs toast to a future of similar pig-owned farms everywhere.
-Realizing Napoleon and the pigs are no different from Jones and the humans, Benjamin rallies the farm animals and others from nearby farms to storm the farmhouse while the dogs are too drunk to respond to.
+Benjamin has a hallucination of Napoleon and the pigs all turning into Jones.
+Realizing the only thing the revolution accomplished was trading one tyrant for another, Benjamin rallies the farm animals and others from nearby farms to storm the farmhouse while the dogs are too drunk to respond.
 The animals smash through the house and kill Napoleon and his followers as Benjamin stands with triumph.